The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Method

 \subsection{Cognitive-Structured RE}

-As shown in Figure~\ref{fig:main-figure}(c), our Cognitive-Structured RE (\ours) framework formulates RE reasoning into three steps.
+As shown in Figure~\ref{fig:main-figure} (Part 2), our Cognitive-Structured RE (\ours) framework formulates RE reasoning into three steps.
 First, \textit{Proposition Chunking}, where the LLM summarizes each sentence into a relational proposition.
-This step ensures that the LLMs' analysis process starts with compressed propositions instead of long sequences of tokens.
-Next, \textit{Keywords Anchoring}, where the LLMs anchor relational keywords in the input sentences and propositions, which grounds the LLMs’ relation-matching reasoning in the original sentence and the extracted propositions.
+This step ensures that the LLMs' reasoning starts with compressed propositions rather than long token sequences.
+Next, \textit{Phrase Anchoring}, where the LLMs anchor relational phrases in the input sentences and propositions, which grounds the LLMs’ relation-matching reasoning in the original sentence and the extracted propositions.
 The final step is \textit{Integrative Reasoning}.
-The LLMs are prompted to integrate propositions and keywords into a coherent logical chain.
-Formally, suppose the LLM $\mathcal{M}$ is parameterized by $\theta$.
-Let the input be $x = (s_1, s_2)$, where $s_1$ and $s_2$ are two input sentences.
-Given the input $x = (s_1, s_2)$, the LLM produces a readable explanation $\hat{z}$ followed by the final label $\hat{y}$, which can be formulated as:
+The LLMs are prompted to integrate propositions and relational phrases into a coherent reasoning chain.
+Formally, let the LLM $\mathcal{M}$ be parameterized by $\theta$.
+Given an input pair $x=(s_1,s_2)$, where $s_1$ is the support sentence and $s_2$ is the test sentence, the model generates an explanation $\hat{z}$ followed by a final label $\hat{y}\in\{\texttt{Yes}, \texttt{No}\}$.
+The label indicates whether the two sentences express the same relation.
+The generation process can be formulated as $(\hat{z},\hat{y}) \sim \mathcal{M}_\theta(\cdot \mid s_1,s_2)$.